-Title View a simulation on the Cloud machine Description The user can view the gzclient of a Gazebo simulation running on a Cloud machine.
-Steps 1.)
-The user exports their ROS and Gazebo environmental variables to point to the Cloud machine.
+Title View a simulation on the Cloud machine Description The user can view the gzclient of a Gazebo simulation running on a Cloud ma Steps 1.)
+The user exports their ROS and Gazebo environmental variables to pe Cloud machine.
 2.)
-The user executes the gzclient command Assumption The user has launched a Cloud machine using CloudSim and has started a on it using the remoteroslaunch.bash script.
+The user executes the gzclient command Assumption The user has launched a Cloud machine using CloudSim and has started a simulation on it using the remoteroslaunch.bash script.